vasujava75/WarehouseManagement/README.md

 ## Running Front-end:-

 Note:- Make sure Node is installed in your machine
---> command prompt go to warehouse-frontend folder and run below commands
+--> command prompt go to warehouse-frontend folder(where package.json available) and run below commands

 --> npm install